George Cornewall Lewis: Return to government

 After the change of ministry in 1859 Lewis became Home Secretary under Lord Palmerston, and in 1861, against his wish, he succeeded Sidney Herbert at the War Office.
 In that role he successfully argued against Russell's call for British mediation in the American Civil War in the autumn of 1862.
-In the Cabinet William Gladstone, Russell and Palmerston favoured the Confederacy.
+In Cabinet, William Gladstone, Russell and Palmerston favoured the Confederacy.
 They worried about race war in the United States, and wanted to restore the supply of cotton for the Lancashire textile industry.
 Lewis opposed, warning of the risks to British interests.
 His views finally prevailed and the British remained a neutral throughout the Civil War.

 Death

 Lewis fell ill and shortly died, on 13 April 1863, at Harpton Court.
 He was buried in Old Radnor church on the 17th.
 Historian Richard Shannon has argued that, had Lewis lived longer, he and not William Ewart Gladstone might have come to lead the Liberal Party.
 D. A. Smith, writing in the Oxford Dictionary of National Biography, does not accept that, though saying he would have had a role to play.